California YMCA Youth & Government offers the Model Legislature & Court (MLC) program for 9th-12th grade students.

-California YMCA Youth & Government’s Model Legislature & Court (ML/C) has been the state’s premier youth leadership and civic development program since 1948.
-The ML/C creates a six-month learn-by-doing experience that teaches the values of democracy by bringing together a cross-section of the state’s high school students.
+California YMCA Youth & Government’s Model Legislature & Court (MLC) has been the state’s premier youth leadership and civic development program since 1948.
+The MLC creates a six-month learn-by-doing experience that teaches the values of democracy by bringing together a cross-section of the state’s high school students.
 This program provides them with the opportunity to experience government first-hand and to learn how to solve community problems through the democratic process as well as debate and discuss issues with their peers from throughout California.
 Click here to see a summary of the program areas delegates can participate in.

 Students participate in the program through local YMCA delegations (click here to see which YMCA’s are in your area).
 Delegations are encouraged to have weekly meetings starting around the first week of school, and must have an adult advisor who meets the volunteer criteria of the local YMCA that the delegation is affiliated with, as well as any regulations set forth by the state office.

 As a delegation, youth create bills about pertinent issues, research and practice court cases, develop public speaking and networking skills, and attend three annual Model Legislature & Court conferences.